When a Tooth Goes to the Dark Side

 Metal Amalgam Fillings

 Sometimes the cure is almost as bad as the disease, and that’s the case for metal amalgam fillings.
-They can be used to fill in a cavity, but the silver metal can turn dark as it oxidizes.
+Amalgam can be used to fill in a cavity, but the silver metal can turn dark as it oxidizes.
 Sometimes, the filling can even make the entire tooth turn dark in color.
+That when you want to find a Tulsa holistic dentist like Dr. Hodges.

 Another common cause of tooth discoloration occurs when your tooth gets struck.
 The tooth may initially seem fine, but, slowly, it turns darker in color than your other teeth.
 The tooth nerve may have died inside.